 Sector 2 Industrial processes and product use: Due to the lack of heavy industry within the borders of Liechtenstein, there are only small sources of F-gases and emissions are on a low level.
-Still, the use of F-gases has increased throughout the period 1990-2017, which leads to enormous rising emissions in sector 2 by almost a factor of 17.
+Still, the use of F-gases has increased substantially throughout the period 1990-2019, which leads to a relative increase of emissions in sector 2 approximately by a factor of 15.
 The most important source category is 2F Product uses as substitutes for ozone-depleting substances (ODS) due to the replacement of CFCs with HFCs.

-Sector Agriculture: In 2017, emissions are below the 1990 level by 8.0%.
-The main parameter influencing $CH_4$ and $N_2O$ emissions fromagriculture are animal numbers (in particular cattle and swine).
-Since the numbers of these animals declined since 1990, emissions have also been reduced.
+Sector Agriculture: In 2019, emissions are below the 1990 level by 1.6%.
+The main parameter influencing $CH_4$ and $N_2O$ emissions from agriculture are animal numbers (in particular cattle and swine).
+Since the numbers of these animals declined in comparison with 1990, emissions have also been reduced.